Jim Opperman

-James Jay Opperman (born December 18, 1953) is an American former professional football player who was a linebacker for the Philadelphia Eagles of the National Football League (NFL) in 1975.
+James Jay Opperman (December 18, 1953 – March 18, 2026) was an American professional football player who was a linebacker for the Philadelphia Eagles of the National Football League (NFL) in 1975.
 He played college football for the Colorado State Rams.

+Biography

 Opperman played 10 games for the Philadelphia Eagles in the 1975 season, only making a single kick-off return for 15 yards.
 He debuted on Sunday September 21 against the New York Giants at home and played his last game against the Dallas Cowboys on Sunday November 23, 1975 at home.
 He was dropped from the playing squad in November.

-Since 1978, he has been a Colorado high school wrestling coach.
+Starting in 1978 until his death, he coached wrestling for Smoky Hill High School.
+Opperman died in Aurora, Colorado on March 18, 2026, at the age of 72.
+His death was publicly announced on the Smoky Hill Wrestling Instagram page one week later.